Oxaprozin (By mouth)

 DayproThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction (including asthma) to oxaprozin, aspirin, or similar medicines.
-Do not use it if you have had heart surgery (such as coronary artery bypass graft).
+Do not use it if you have had heart surgery, called coronary artery bypass graft (CABG).